ronivay/XenOrchestraInstallerUpdater/.github/ISSUE_TEMPLATE/issue.md

 **Installation logfile**
 ```
-copy and paste the output from xo-install.log (by default)
+copy and paste the output from installation logfile. by default logfiles are stored in logs directory
 ```
 **xo-server.service log**
 ```